Magnushst/quantum_modulated_poisson_encoders/README.md

 Hybrid classical-quantum inference can be bottlenecked by the QPU-classical I/O interface, and saturated-batch overhead figures can materially understate the cost at the single-query ($B{=}1$) operating point.
-This repository provides a deterministic, reproducible workload --- a non-homogeneous Poisson encoder modulated by an 8-qubit Parametrised Quantum Circuit (PQC) --- that is **deliberately engineered so the quantum circuit is non-contributory to accuracy** (verified by a controlled, parameter-count-controlled ablation).
+This repository provides a deterministic, reproducible workload--a non-homogeneous Poisson encoder modulated by an 8-qubit Parametrised Quantum Circuit (PQC)--that is **deliberately engineered so the quantum circuit is non-contributory to accuracy** (verified by a controlled, parameter-count-controlled ablation).
 This controlled design lets the latency frontier characterise the *interface* for circuits with comparable aggregate